philippkeller/blog-random-howtos/source/_posts/Tutorial-Django-on-Appengine-using-Google-Cloud-SQL.md

 # Requirements

-*   Python 2.7\.
-If you can&rsquo;t use 2.7 for any reason, no worries.
+- **Python 2.7**: If you can't use 2.7 for any reason, no worries.
 [Here are the adaptions](http://howto.philippkeller.com/2013/01/01/Tutorial-Django-on-Appengine-using-Google-Cloud-SQL-Adaptations-for-Python-2-5/) you need to make for this tutorial to work
-*   OS X or Linux.
-I&rsquo;m on OS X 10.8.2, I marked the steps that are OS X specific.
-For Linux users it&rsquo;s most probably very easy to adapt those.
+- **OS X or Linux**: I'm on OS X 10.8.2, I marked the steps that are OS X specific.
+For Linux users it's most probably very easy to adapt those.
 For Windows you certainly need to do some bigger adaptations.
-*   MySQL and its python bindings (for local development)
+- **MySQL** and its python bindings (for local development)

 ## What about Django &lt; 1.4?